 On most allotments a dwelling may be built to one of the side boundaries.
-Where this is permitted the maximum length of wall on the boundary is typically 15m or as otherwise specified in Council's Planning Scheme.
+Where this is permitted the maximum length of wall on the boundary is 15m.

 See the building envelope plan for the specifics of your allotment.

 Single storey components of dwellings, typically the garage/carport, are permitted to be on the side boundary where indicated on the building envelope plan.